-It is the policy of this Plan that an application for a permit license to operate a sand or gravel pit or quarry shall be accompanied by a Site Development Plan(s) to be submitted to the County, the local municipality and the Ministry of Natural Resources and Forestry.
-The Site Development Plan(s) shall deal with those matters specified by the Province.
+It is the policy of this Plan that an application for a license to operate a sand or gravel pit or quarry shall be accompanied by a Site Plan under the Aggregate Resources Act to be submitted to the County, the local municipality and the Ministry of Northern Development, Mines, Natural Resources and Forestry.
+The Site Plan shall deal with those matters specified by the Province.